 The simple answer is, yes, that's possible, but I would need to use a Bluetooth keyboard for typing.

 Sony Xperia Z1, computer in a phone

-What’s clear is that, typing aside, there's not much of my normal work that the Xperia Z1 couldn't handle.
+Typing aside, there's not much of my normal weekly workload that the Xperia Z1 couldn't handle.
 The apps are all there.
-It packs more processing power and, at 16GB built-in plus a MicrosSD slot, more memory than the Acer Chromebook C720.
+It packs more processing power and, its 16GB built-in plus a MicrosSD slot means there is more memory than the Acer Chromebook C720.

 One feature I got to test is the phone's waterproofing.
 You don't need to wait long in Auckland for a rain shower and I decided to let the phone get a soaking.
 It still worked just fine.